hossaintamim/hossaintamim.github.io/_pages/about.md

 Hobbies and Interest
 ---
-Outside of teaching and research, I stay active and pursue my passions.
-I’m an avid football fan, playing twice a week and following the English Premier League and La Liga, with Real Madrid as my favorite team.
-I love hiking, trekking, and capturing nature’s beauty through photography, with a dream to conquer the world’s top mountains.
-[Click here to see photos](https://www.flickr.com/photos/tamuuu/)
+I stay active outside of teaching and research by playing football, following EPL and La Liga (with Real Madrid as my favorite), hiking, trekking and capturing nature’s beauty through photography, with a dream to conquer the world’s top mountains [Click here to see photos](https://www.flickr.com/photos/tamuuu/)

-Traveling has broadened my perspective, allowing me to experience diverse cultures and forge meaningful connections.
-Giving back is equally important—I’ve volunteered to support underprivileged children and assist in national crises, valuing compassion and making a positive impact.
+Passionate about volunteering, dedicate my time to contributing to social good.

 Memorylane
 ---